NFL Playoff Schedule 2019: Bracket Dates, Picture and Wild-Card Predictions

 NFL Playoff Schedule 2019: Bracket Dates, Picture and Wild-Card PredictionsDecember 31, 2018

 The Indianapolis Colts knocked off the Tennessee Titans on Sunday night to secure the final playoff spot of 2018.
-However, while the score did get a close at times, Indianapolis dominated the Blaine Gabbert-led Titans most of the game.
+However, while the score did get close at times, Indianapolis dominated the Blaine Gabbert-led Titans most of the game.
 The real pre-playoff drama occurred earlier in the day.

 The late-afternoon game between the Baltimore Ravens and the Cleveland Browns came down to the wire, and as it played out, Pittsburgh Steelers fans and players alike watched the action unfold at Heinz Field.